MartinLundqvist/trader-app/developerlog.md

 - The market data fetcher is very slow.
 Try replacing it with Alpacas own "Multi Snapshots" end-point (https://alpaca.markets/docs/api-references/market-data-api/stock-pricing-data/historical/#bar).
 Make sure to get the adjusted prices too though.
 That might be the issue here.
 - Adjust the Strategies template so that it suggests a relative stop_loss and take_profit to the current price.
+- Also add to the "failed orders" object so that the error message is appended to it